December 8, 2022

 Tracking in parallel

-You probably noticed that I have mentioned “Parallel tracking” or “Tracking in parallel” multiple times in this blog post.
+In this blog post, I mention “Parallel tracking” or “Tracking in parallel” multiple times.
 What does it mean?

-In a nutshell, this means that you can have both tools on your website at the same time (I mean Universal Analytics and Google Analytics 4).
+In a nutshell, this means that you can have both tools (GA3 and GA4) on your website simultaneously.
 They should not interfere with each other (but keep in mind that the _ga cookie is used by both versions).

 Here are several possible scenarios:

-- If you have Universal Analytics tags implemented via Google Tag Manager, it’s perfectly fine to create additional GA4 tags in that very same container.
-In fact, this is the scenario, that I’ll display in the upcoming chapters of this blog post.
+- If you have Universal Analytics tags implemented via Google Tag Manager, it’s perfectly fine to create additional GA4 tags in that very same GTM container.
+This is the scenario I’ll display in the upcoming chapters of this blog post.

 Upgrade to Google Analytics 4

 There are several ways how you can get started with Google Analytics 4.
 One option is to create a new property (it will automatically be GA4).
-The other option is to use the Upgrade Wizard.
-This time, I’ll focus on the wizard because creating a standalone GA4 property is quite similar.
+The other option is to use the GA4 Setup Assistant.
+This time, I’ll focus on the assistant because creating a standalone GA4 property is quite similar.

-If you already have Universal Analytics running on your website, you will notice a new option Upgrade to GA4 in the admin section of that property.
+If you already have Universal Analytics running on your website, you will notice a GA4 Setup Assistant in the admin section of that property.

-This will initiate a wizard that will help you create a new Google Analytics 4 property.
-In fact, this is not the only way how you can create it.
+This will initiate an assistant to help you create a new Google Analytics 4 property.

-Note: this Upgrade to GA4 option will not affect your existing Universal Analytics property.
+Note: this GA4 Setup Assistant option will not affect your existing Universal Analytics property.
 It will just initiate the creation of the new property and will allow you to reuse some of the Universal Analytics property’s settings (but not all of them + some additional terms may apply).

-Once you click Upgrade to GA4, you will be asked to either create a new GA4 property or connect to the existing one.
+Once you click GA4 Setup Assistant, you will be asked to either create a new GA4 property or connect to the existing one.
 I presume that this is your first time upgrading, therefore, we’ll go with the Create new property option.

 After that, you will see a popup describing what is going to happen: